-I noticed that she is all about Peanut Butter & Jelly sandwiches.
+I noticed that she is all about PB&J sandwiches.
 She eats them basically everyday.
 So I thought, why not make her cupcakes?
 I’m looking for opportunities to bake for others so I can get rid of all of the AP flour and granulated processed sugar I have.
 I don’t want to use it for myself since I’ve shifted toward more wholesome and cleaner foods.
 So this was a perfect opportunity.
+I’ll make her PB&J cupcakes!

-The cupcakes are actually, accidentally, vegan!
+This cupcake recipe are actually, accidentally, vegan!
 My first time making vegan cupcakes and they turned out much different than I expected.
 The texture was different from a regular cupcake but none of the flavor was sacrificed.
-The cupcake is a perfect combination of peanut butter and jelly flavors along with deep chocolate.
+The cupcake is a perfect combination of PB&J flavors along with deep chocolate.
 The cupcake part is much more moist and soft than I expected but that makes this dessert taste even more sinful – delicious delight.
 Good thing I didn’t make a lot cause otherwise I would definitely have had more than one.
+I love this healthy vegan cupcake recipe!

 CONGRATULATIONS to my gorgeous roommate, Joline!
 She will knock em dead in DC!
 I know it.